nosovk/flowershow/content/Projects/ROP/2025-01-16-viva-addons.md

 ## **[RLS-119](https://nodeart.app/jira/browse/RLS-119): Add vertical mode**
 We got a request to add an option to play the games in portrait mode.

 In common, we can do that, by providing additional layouts, where we will force screen rotate.
-Also we need to add additional zoom-in functionality, that will scale vertical devices to fit the screen.
+Also, we need to add additional zoom-in functionality, that will scale vertical devices to fit the screen.

 Layout schemas: